Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 {
 keyPath: 'rpc.cors_allowed_origins',
 value: '["*"]',
-comment: 'By default, CometBFT rejects connection from other websites by enabling strict CORS policy.
-Adding "*", we allow other websites to reach the ABCI query of node.', },
+comment: 'By default, CometBFT rejects connections from other websites because of strict CORS policy.
+By adding "*", we allow other websites to reach the ABCI query of node.', },
 ]}
 />